mrcoles/bookmarklet/README.md

 By default, every time the bookmark is hit, it will add the script and style tags again.
 You customize each one per line by adding a `!loadOnce` declaration between the `@style` or `@script` param and the path for the asset.
 See the example above.

+As of v1.0.0, this now uses Babel with the present "env" to make the code backwards compatible before minifying it.

 This project is open to suggestions & pull requests.

 Also, if you’re just looking for a quick way to throw together a bookmarklet, try my [browser-based bookmarklet creator](http://mrcoles.com/bookmarklet/).